 With Schiphol being one of Europe's main airport hubs, it's not unusual for travellers to find themselves "stuck" in Amsterdam for just one day as part of a long layover.
 While I've not had the experience myself because I live in Amsterdam, I would say that this is one of the better airports to have a day's layover in as you can leave it quickly and easily and be in the centre of Amsterdam in less than 20 minutes so you can get exploring in no time - also the return journey should cost you less than €10.
 You can also take your pick from a number of quick and easy, and fun activities that are easy to find, affordable or free, and well worth the effort of leaving the airport.
-Amsterdam is also packed full of great places to eat and drink regardless of what meal you need catering for and I've included a few suggestions in these itineraries for the best ways to spend 24 hours or just under in Amsterdam.
+(You could also do some of these activities on a shorter layover, or check out what my friend Jaillan suggests you do for an alternative layover in Amsterdam.)
+Another good thing about spending just one day in Amsterdam is that the city is also packed full of great places to eat and drink regardless of what meal you need catering for and I've included a few suggestions in these itineraries for the best ways to spend 24 hours or just under in Amsterdam.
 So read on and find the Amsterdam in a day itinerary that suits you best and enjoy!

 One Day in Amsterdam for Foodies